AdamWongCH/fabric-nl-analytics/docs/glossary.md

 - entities
 - relationships
 - properties
+- keys
+- bindings

-This is what allows the agent to understand your data
+This is what allows the agent to understand what the data means and how concepts connect.

 ---

 ## Semantic Model

-The layer that prepares data for analysis.
+The analytical layer that prepares data for reporting and analysis.

 It defines:
 - tables
 - relationships
 - data types
+- measures or aggregations

-The ontology is built on top of this
+The ontology is built on top of this structure.

 ---

 ## Data Agent

-The interface that allows users to ask questions in natural language.
+The natural language interface that allows users to ask questions about data.

 It:
 - interprets questions
 - generates queries
 - returns results

+A data agent depends on the ontology and instructions to answer questions correctly.

 ---

+## Instructions

+Rules and guidance given to the data agent.

+Instructions help define:
+- how business terms are mapped
+- how values should be normalized
+- how aggregations should be handled
+- what the agent should avoid

+Example:

+    price → resale_price
+    Tampines → TAMPINES
+    average price → AVG(resale_price)

+Ontology defines structure.
+Instructions define behaviour.

+---

 ## GQL (Graph Query Language)

-A query language used to retrieve data based on relationships.
+A query language used to retrieve data based on graph relationships.

-Instead of joins, it uses patterns
+Instead of joining tables manually, GQL describes patterns.

+Example:

+    MATCH (A)-[:REL]->(B)

+---

+## Pattern (GQL)

+A way of describing relationships in a graph query.

+Example:

+    MATCH (t:ResaleTransaction)-[:located_at]->(l:Location)

+This means:
+- find a resale transaction
+- follow the located_at relationship
+- reach a location

+---

+## NL2GQL

+Natural Language to Graph Query Language.

+This refers to the process of translating a user question into a GQL query.

+Example:

+    "average resale price in Bedok"
+    → identify entity: ResaleTransaction
+    → identify filter: Location.town = BEDOK
+    → identify operation: AVG(resale_price)

+NL2GQL works better when the ontology, relationships, bindings, and instructions are clear.

 ---